forax/pro/README.md

 `scaffold` will ask for a module name (a name in reverse DNS form like a kind of root package) and will generate a skeleton of the folders.

-Then you can then run pro to build your project
+Then you can run pro to build your project
 ```
   pro
 ```